eclipse-ditto/ditto/documentation/src/main/resources/_posts/2099-01-01-hmac-credentials.md

 * The name of a (Azure IoT Hub) shared access policy, which has the `Service connect` permission.
 By default, there should be a policy named `service` which provides this permission.
 * The primary or secondary key of above policy.
-* A device with the id `ditto:thing` (see Prerequisites).
+* A device in Azure IoT Hub with the ID `ditto:thing` (for the example this needs to be the same ID as the Thing created in prerequisites).

-What follows is a sample connection JSON named `Azure IoT Hub HTTP`, using hostname `my-hub.azure-devices.net` and shared access policy `service` with key `theKey`.
+What follows is a sample connection JSON for a connection named `Azure IoT Hub HTTP`, using hostname `my-hub.azure-devices.net` and shared access policy `service` with key `theKey`.
 You can set the correct values from your Azure IoT Hub subscription in the fields `uri`, `credentials.parameters.sharedKeyName`, `credentials.parameters.sharedKey` and `credentials.parameters.endpoint`.